About Gestalta

-I have performed around Japan, Australia, and many European cities including London, Moscow, Paris, Berlin, Rome, Athens, Prague, Geneva, Barcelona, Lisbon, Gothenburg, Helsinki and Lyon.
+I’ve performed across Japan, Australia, and throughout Europe, in cities including London, Moscow, Paris, Berlin, Rome, Athens, Prague, Geneva, Barcelona, Lisbon, Gothenburg, Helsinki, and Lyon.

 C.V.
 (Selected)